D. E. Larsen, DVM

 When Jimmy went to Thriftway for more banana chips a couple of days later, the bin was close to empty.
 He thought that was a little odd, but he filled his bag as full as possible.
 He didn’t want to run out.

 “You guys must have had a run on banana chips?”
 Jimmy said to the checkout lady.
 “Last week, that bin was full, and today it is close to empty.”

 “I don’t know what is going on,” the lady said.
 “But I think we have had almost every old man in town buying those things.
 They must be on to something.”

 That night at the dinner table, Jimmy remarked, “I couldn’t believe it.
 Thriftway was just about sold out of banana chips this afternoon.”

 “Doesn’t surprise me,” Pete said.
-“I told the crew down at the barbershop about how much better Rex and I are feeling after eating those things.
+“I told the crew down at the barbershop about how much better Bubba and I are feeling after eating those things.
 I would guess everybody plus a few were down there buying a supply.”